As of Friday, July 23, 2021, the Downtown Alpena Social District is officially open!

 Within the district, patrons twenty-one and older are able to purchase an alcoholic beverage from a participating restaurant or bar and carry and consume it outdoors on sidewalks and in public parks such as Culligan Plaza, Avery Park, and Bay View Park.
 The Social District is open seven days a week from 11 am- midnight.

 Currently, you can purchase an alcoholic beverage to take into the Social District at the following establishments who have received Social District permits through the Michigan Liquor Control Commission.
-This list will be updated if more businesses receive their permit.
+List has been updated as of March 13, 2023

 - The Black Sheep Pub